 Tomáš Repka Profile

-Despite his controversial moments, Repka remains a popular figure in Czech football.
-He played 46 times for the Czech national team and was part of the squad that reached the semifinals of Euro 2004.
-Repka's tough-tackling and passionate performances on the field made him a memorable player, and he will be remembered as one of the most combative defenders of his generation.
+However, Repka's career was not without controversy.
+He was known for his aggressive style of play and was sent off twenty times during his career.
+Despite his controversial moments, Repka remains a popular figure with his former clubs and in Czech football.
+He played 46 times for the Czech national team between 1994 and 2001 and will be remembered as one of the most combative defenders of his generation.

 Tomáš Repka - Info